Thom52/Higher-or-Lower/README.md

 **Message Feature**

-  - This feature displays a message on the screen in the game area giving the user a congratulations or a better luck next time message depending on if their guess was correct or incorrect.
+  - This feature displays a message on the screen in the game area, giving the user a congratulation or a better luck next time message, depending on if their guess was correct or incorrect.

   - Also has a message that flashes if the new number rolled was the same as the previous.
 This doesn't count as a right or wrong and instead asks the user to roll again.